 Making things is a simple way to look after yourself and keep calm amidst the wave of Coranvirus news.
 Not only is crafting proven to have benefits for our mental health, but it also offers us the chance to escape from our social media feeds and ground ourselves in the act of making.
 But let’s talk logistics people!
 Popping out for supplies is likely to be trickier than usual and with many online craft shops experiencing a surge in demand, chances are you may have a wait for new supplies to arrive in the post.

-So we’ve put together this list of ways to make your own craft stash from every day items around the house.
-Dive in and if you think we’ve forgotten something that should be in the list – let us know.
+So we’ve put together this list of recycled craft ideas for adults that will use up your craft stash and everyday items around the house.
+Dive in and if you think we’ve forgotten something that should be on the list – let us know.
 Share your suggestions online using the hashtag #craftathome.
 If you’re getting crafty over Winter, and you have mini makers to entertain, you might also like our guide to 52 Easy Christmas Crafts for Kids.

 Words: Holly Bowman, Jo Gulliver, Zoe Williams.

 34 recycled craft ideas for adults